Please send e-mail to maurastephens1 AT gmail DOT com.

 Maura Stephens is an independent journalist, writer, educator, and theater artist.

-sustainability, farming, food production, food security, Burma, Ireland,international affairs, corporate malfeasance and control, social justice, theocracy, entrepreneurship, urban lot reclamation, writing,
+sustainability, organic farming, food production, food security, Burma, Ireland, international affairs, corporate malfeasance and control, social justice, theocracy, entrepreneurship, urban lot reclamation, writing,

 editing, publishing, education, organizing, and health

 policy.
-Since 2008 her primary concentration has been fracking, the intensely violent industrial activity that is sweeping the planet, along with its myriad related infrastructures and industries.
+Since 2008 her primary concentration has been climate change, the environment, and energy, including the dangers of fracking, the intensely violent industrial activity that is sweeping the planet along with its myriad related infrastructures and industries.
 This industrial onslaught is hastening catastrophic climate change while fracturing Nature and human communities.

 A determinedly independent writer, theater artist, and educator, Maura majored in theater arts and creative writing in college.
 She began her professional career as a New York City

 actor, working off-Broadway and off-Broadway and further studying at several studios.

 Later she learned the craft of journalism during 19 years in various

 editorial positions at Newsweek and Newsweek International, while

 simultaneously operating an organic farm called Isle of Ewe in central New